 - Mapping domestic legal requirements for community development in the context of mining projects;

 - Policy and research on best practices around CDAs and benefit sharing for extractive, agricultural, and forestry projects; and

 - A regularly maintained collection of publicly available CDAs and other community-investor contracts relating to extractive, agricultural, and forestry projects.

 Requirements for community development in mining laws

-This Matrix summarizes the requirements for community development in domestic mining laws throughout the world as of November 2014.
-For this mapping, CCSI thanks Kendra Dupuy for sharing her research with us in order to make this information available.
+This Matrix summarizes the requirements for community development in domestic mining laws throughout the world as of February 2017.

 CDAs can be helpful in formalizing relations between a local community and an investor, and establishing a mechanism by which local communities can receive social and economic benefits from large-scale investment projects.
 Such agreements have been negotiated for projects in industries including the extractive industries, renewable energy, agriculture, and forestry.
 Such benefits can include fiscal revenues from the project, employment creation, construction of local infrastructure, or capacity building, among others.
 CDAs, also known as Community Benefit Agreements (CBAs) or Impact Benefit Agreements (IBAs), amongst other terms, can be entered into voluntarily; or can be required by host government legislation.

 This briefing note highlights leading practices in the negotiation and implementation of CDAs.
 The note reviews existing research, as well as the text from available agreements from the extractive sector in Australia, Canada, Ghana, Greenland, Laos, and Papua New Guinea to highlight these leading practices.

 A slightly revised version of the briefing note was also published in the Journal of Sustainable Development Law and Policy.